Embrace the curl: Essential tips for curly hair care

 Curly hair product

 There are many curly hair products to choose from, and the best option will be different depending on your hair and style preferences.
-Apply the product while the hair is still wet, scrunching it into the ends and working your way up.
+Looking for options?
+Check out this Innersense review.
+Always apply the product while the hair is still wet, scrunching it into the ends and working your way up.
 To soften curls, try the scrunch and crunch technique.
 It works exactly as the name states, by using a wet jersey towel to scrunch out the crunch from your curls.
 Let the curls air dry to avoid any harsh heat.

 To refresh curls on a non-wash day, use a moisturizing spray or leave-in conditioner to wet the curls and refreshen them.